l-magnificence/Mime/README.md

 #>                      SAM5ffd7e4cd794   N  9.003710 3.908884 10.440559

 ```
-The first column `ID` is the sample ID, second column `Var` is the theraputic response of patients (`N`: No response; `Y`: response), other columns are the gene expression level. `training` is the training dataset, while other Datasets as validation.
+The first column `ID` is the sample ID, second column `Var` is the theraputic response of patients (`N`: No response; `Y`: response), other columns are the gene expression level scaled with log2(x+1). `training` is the training dataset, while other Datasets as validation.
 ``` r
 load("./genelist.Rdata")
 #> [1] "MYC"    "CTNNB1" "JAG2"   "NOTCH1" "DLL1"   "AXIN2"  "PSEN2"  "FZD1"   "NOTCH4" "LEF1"   "AXIN1"  "NKD1"   "WNT5B"